Hope for a Better Tomorrow

 God instructed Jeremiah to buy land in Israel, specifically a field in a place called Anathoth that was once owned by Jeremiah’s cousin.
 The cousin had fallen on hard times and was forced to sell the land, so he came to Jeremiah, as God had foretold, and asked Jeremiah to purchase it.
 As God had commanded him, Jeremiah bought the field and had the transaction sealed and preserved in the ground.

 From the perspective of an outsider, this transaction appeared to be a very foolish thing for Jeremiah to do.
 Here he was in prison with no hope of being released, and he bought land somewhere that he might never see.
 On top of that, Jeremiah knew that Israel was about to be conquered.
 He knew that the entire nation would be exiled.
-Yet, Jeremiah invested in Israeli real estate.
-“For this is what the LORD Almighty, the God of Israel, says: Houses, fields and vineyards will again be bought in this land.”
+Yet, here was Jeremiah, investing in Israeli real estate!

 Friends, know today that our current situations will change for the better – both for us as individuals and for humanity as a whole.
 Have faith that a better day is dawning, and, with the help of God, we shall see it.